Piedmont High School (North Carolina)

 Piedmont High School is a public high school in Unionville, North Carolina, United States.
 The mascot of the school is the Panther, and the current principal is Dylan Stamey.
 The school's motto is the acronym PACE, standing for "Piedmont Academics Character Excellence."

 History

 Piedmont was founded in 1960 as the second high school in Union County.
 According to local historian Mrs. Dawn Stegall, the land upon which the school is built was worked by enemy prisoners of war from nearby Camp Sutton during World War II.
 After 2005, school enrollment was divided due to the newly built Porter Ridge High School.
 Country music star Trace Adkins spoke at Piedmont's 50th graduating class ceremony on June 14, 2010.

 Athletics

-Piedmont has won the following North Carolina High School Athletic Association (NCHSAA) state championships.